Hyrox/Rules

 Hard

-At least 1 session per week should include running after functional work
+Include at least 1 session per week where running follows functional station work (combo template or simulation)

 Volume